camunda/camunda-docs-manual/content/installation/cycle.md

 ---

-This document explains the installation procedure for Camunda Cycle.
+This document describes the installation procedure for Camunda Cycle.
 You can download a prepackaged distribution which includes Camunda Cycle and a Tomcat server.
-For information on how to configure the prepackaged distribution, refer to the section on [Configuring the pre-packaged distribution](ref:#installation-configuring-the-pre-packaged-distribution).
+For information on how to configure the prepackaged distribution, refer to the section on [Configure the Pre-packaged Distribution]({{< relref "#configure-the-pre-packaged-distribution" >}}).
 You can also install Camunda Cycle on a vanilla Tomcat server.
-This procedure is explained in the section [Install Camunda Cycle on vanilla Tomcat 7](ref:#installation-install-camunda-cycle-on-vanilla-tomcat-7).
+This procedure is explained in the section [Install Camunda Cycle on a Vanilla Tomcat 7]({{< relref "#install-camunda-cycle-on-a-vanilla-tomcat-7" >}}).

 This installation guide also details how to configure the Cycle installation, including the setup of the email service, password encryption and the installation of custom connectors.